Mental health and young people

 Why is it important to access help quickly for young people?

 - Once a young person has been open about their mental health issues, it is important they see there is prompt support available and that it is taken seriously

 - Research shows that early intervention can prevent considerable longer term morbidity and mental health issues in adult life

 - Most mild and moderate mental illnesses that are treated promptly with evidence-based interventions are likely to lead to a full recovery

-- A brief referral letter to Priory services by a GP can lead to a short, timely, evidenced-based treatment starting within a couple of weeks.
-Private treatment can prevent distress, morbidity and risk for the young person and their family and lead to rapid recovery
+- A brief referral letter to Priory services by a GP can lead to timely, evidence-based treatment starting within a couple of weeks.
+Private treatment can prevent distress, morbidity and risk for the young person and their family, and lead to rapid recovery

 Priory has a nationwide network of hospitals and wellbeing centres that are well placed to support young people and we offer fast access to therapy to help improve our patients’ lives.